JasonGlazer/createRulesetProjectDescription/lessons_learned.md

 selections from a list of enumerations, something that the IDF Editor does well.

-For the current initial script, some compliance parameters were implemented for lighting space type, ventilation space type, and service water heating space type since the new EnergyPlus Space input object has three fields for entering such information (Space Type, Tag 1, and Tag 2).
+For the current initial script, some compliance parameters were implemented for lighting space type, ventilation space type, and service water heating space type since the new EnergyPlus Space input object has fields for entering such information (Space Type, Tag 1, Tag 2, etc.).
+Only three compliance parameters in the Space data group were implemented using these fields but more could be implemented in the future.

 ## Summary